-Given that a target of up to £800,000 has been set by the company for building costs and staffing the building in the first 2 years of operation, the company believe the appointment of a professional funding bid writer was essential when applying for major grants as well as continuing with local and community fundraising efforts.
+A target of up to £500,000 has been set by the group for building costs and staffing the building in the first 2 years of operation.

 Building Development

 Initially the company contacted a number of architects interested in developing plans for a building that met the outline brief they had prepared.
 Concept designs had been made available for the public to view at the Hemlock Happening in 2016.
 Initial discussions had also been held with officers from the council's planning team about a 'preferred' location with initial advice suggesting that the facility should be close to the car park and also needed to take advantage of any natural screening provided by existing park landscaping rather than being in a central position within open parkland.